How to Optimize Images for SEO: Step-by-Step Checklist

 For example, if your image is about a man playing with a dog, you might want to save the image as dog-man-playing.jpg instead of DSC1456.jpg or any other random letters/numbers.

 So how do you reduce the image size without compromising on the quality?
-There is a various tool on the internet that can help you optimize your images, for e.g: Jpegmini, Pixlr or PicMonkey.
+There are various tools on the internet that can help you optimise your images for SEO.
+For example: Jpegmini, Pixlr or PicMonkey.

 Adding a title tag is optional but if you are adding one, keep it short and relevant.